Great Cormorant (Phalacrocorax carbo)

 Feed

-The great cormorant feeds mainly on live fish, however, it can also eat crustaceans, molluscs and amphibians that it tracks in the mud and mud, some specimens do not hesitate to attack small birds.
+The black cormorant feeds mainly on live fish, however, it can also eat crustaceans, molluscs and amphibians that it tracks in the mud and mud, some specimens do not hesitate to attack small birds.
 Since fish are its favorite prey, so it can catch and swallow one and a half kilogram fish, now the bird is most often content with small, easily ingestible fish.

 Behavior